ikmb/outbreak-monitoring/README.md

 The output will be gathered in the folder "output" (can be modified by using the --outdir flag), divided by library ID.
 In the topfolder you will find one subfolder per input PE library with
-* Trimmed reads (using Trimmomatic and Nextera adapters)
+* Trimmed reads (using Fastp with automatic adapter recognition)
-* FastQC statistics
+* Trimming statistics
 * Bloomfilter raw outut
+* Taxonomic assignment using Pathoscope (if Bloomfilters fail)

 In addition, the topfolder will contain one folder per supported species with the trimmed read files.
 Currently, the following species are supported:
 * E. coli